 Once you visit Hydra, you're sure to fall in love.
 The charming island feels as if it's stuck in time, but that's what makes it so special.
 There are no cars to get around—prepare to be ferried about by donkeys and boats.
 You will also find excellent food and fascinating art.
 There's no better place to relax.

 You should also hasten to visit Patmos, as the first tourist influences are already starting to creep in.
 But not to fret, mass tourism is still a long ways off.
 In addition to beautiful beaches and small towns you can explore a famous UNESCO World Heritage site: the cave in which St. John allegedly wrote the Book of Revelation.

-Alonissos is a beautiful Greek island that is particularly well suited to individual travelers and campers.
+Alonissos is a beautiful Greek island that is particularly well suited to individual travellers and campers.
 You won't find huge hotel complexes here, but we think that's one of the best things about this little isle.
 Between pine forests, lush greenery, and wild sandy or pebble beaches you have plenty of places to relax, walk, and hike here.
 This island is also great for water sports enthusiasts and divers.

 In the Aegean you will find the picturesque island of Amorgos, which houses almost 2,000 inhabitants.
 Visitors are delighted by its natural beauty, traditional architecture, and dreamy, pristine beaches.
 Apart from that, there is also the Panagia Chozoviotiss monastery, which is considered one of the most beautiful monasteries in Greece.